afxdance/music-expo/README.md

 Looking at these files (in order) should give you a general sense of how the app works:
 * `App.tsx`: Main file containing the visual layout of the app and its state.
 * `styles.tsx`: Contains the CSS styles used throughout the app.
 Imported by `App.tsx`.
-* `components/PlayPause/PlayPauseButton.tsx`: An example component which uses the (https://docs.expo.dev/versions/v48.0.0/sdk/audio/)[Expo Audio API] to play and pause sound.
+* `components/PlayPause/PlayPauseButton.tsx`: An example component which uses the [Expo Audio API](https://docs.expo.dev/versions/v48.0.0/sdk/audio/) to play and pause sound.